greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_DOMAIN.html.md

 :   Do not verify existing column data for constraint validity.

 CASCADE
-:   Automatically drop objects that depend on the constraint.
+:   Automatically drop objects that depend on the constraint, and in turn all objects that depend on those objects.

 RESTRICT
 :   Refuse to drop the constraint if there are any dependent objects.
 This is the default behavior.